 The second group, the Borophagines, began flourishing about 34 million years ago and was a larger hyena-like animal with huge jaw muscles and sturdy teeth.
 They became extinct about 2.5 million years ago.

-An Evolutionary Tale – From Wolf to Woof
+An Evolutionary Tail – From Wolf to Woof

 Based on the molecular genetic analysis of Mitochondrial DNA between domestic dogs and wolves, there is direct evidence that the genetic ancestor of the domestic dog is the grey wolf (Canis lupus).
 The domestic dog differs from the gray wolf by at most 0.2% in their mitochondrial DNA sequence.
-In comparison, the gray wolf differs from its closest wild relative, the coyote, by about 4% of mitochondrial DNA sequence.
+In comparison, the gray wolf differs from its closest wild relative, the coyote, by about 4%.